Make sure your vote counts!

 WHERE DO I VOTE?

-Each year, 65 to 75 days before the general election, you should receive a postcard from the Board of Elections verifying your current address.
+Each year in April, you should receive a postcard from the Board of Elections verifying your current address.
 This card also indicates the location of your polling place and whether or not this place is accessible to the handicapped.
 If you have any questions about the information provided, call your County Board of Elections.

 CAN I OBTAIN SPECIAL HELP AT THE POLLS IF I NEED IT?